Handle Operators in String Theory: Riemann Surfaces

 be the unique unit tangent vector that is orthogonal to $\xi_m$ such that $\eta_m$ is obtained from $\xi_m$ by rotating the latter in a counterclockwise sense in the $(U_m,z_m)$ chart by an angle $\pi/2$, i.e.~$ \eta_m=i\xi_m. $ An explicit expression for the corresponding components follows immediately:

 Note that $\xi_m\cdot \xi_m=\eta_m\cdot \eta_m=1$ and $\eta_m\cdot\xi_m=0$ with respect to the inner product induced by $g$ as in (\ref{eq:rhoxixi=1}).
 If we assign tangent vectors, $\xi_m,\eta_m$, to every point $p\in U_m$ we obtain local unit vector fields, and since furthermore the pair, $(\xi_m,\eta_m)_p$, at any point $p$ forms a basis for the tangent space $T_pU_m$ we have in fact defined a {\it local} frame field.
 We emphasise that these unit tangent vectors are only defined locally and generically {\it do not} extend to the entire Riemann surface, the obstruction being the Euler number.
+But they do extend to the entire Riemann surface modulo U(1).
 Since this is a central point that will play a role below let us elaborate further and explain this in detail. \sk

 A {\it zero} (usually referred to as a {\it singular point} \cite{ChernChenLam} in the math literature) of a smooth vector field, $v$, on $\Sigma$ is a point $p_i\in\Sigma$ such that $v(p_i)=0$.
 The properties of a vector field, $v$, near a singular point, $p_i$, can be quite rich \cite{Chern67}, but the property of interest here is summarised by {\it Hopf's index theorem} \cite{BottTu} which states that the sum of the indices of a vector field on a compact oriented manifold is the Euler characteristic of the manifold \cite{Milnor,Chern67,BottTu},